dyazincahya/awesome-nativescript/README.md

 A curated list of awesome plugins, and resources for NativeScript.

 > Empower JavaScript with native APIs.
 NativeScript provides direct access to platform APIs with strong typing, enabling a powerful TypeScript development experience.
-Build native apps for iOS, Android, and VisionOS—entirely in JavaScript.
+Build native apps for iOS, macOS, visionOS, Android, and Meta Quest—entirely in JavaScript.

 ## Contents